Skip to content

 Autism or Alibi?
 Late Diagnosis Meets Misconduct

-The Mesij11 months ago4 weeks ago09 mins
+The Mesij1 year ago2 months ago09 mins

 Let’s be honest.
 If you’ve ever been caught doing something mortifyingly awkward, like laughing at a funeral or emailing your boss the wrong attachment, there’s a tiny part of you that wishes you could say, “Oh, sorry, I’m neurodivergent.”
 But when exactly does a diagnosis help explain behaviour, and when does it become an escape…